-Our Approach "Give a man a fish, and you'll feed him for one day.
-Teach a man to fish and you've fed him for a lifetime."
+Our Approach Give a man a fish, and you'll feed him for one day.
+Teach a man to fish and you've fed him for a lifetime.

-“No other organization could have made the inroads that you have.
+“No other effort could have made the inroads that you have.
 Your approach is smart!
 And it’s working, for ranchers and for wolves.
 Unlike other groups that go around the root of the issue, you are willing to go right through it.
 It’s been enlightening to watch this unfold and it’s been an honor to work with you.” ~ Wildlife Project Manager (retired), California Department of Fish and Wildlife

 Today’s wild and working landscapes are very different than they were 100 years ago.
 This is the reality we must all work within.
 Considering increased human population and additional competition for open space, the human created boundary between ‘wild’ and ‘working’ lands has become unsustainable.
 As large predators, such as wolves, often depend on the large tracts of land that private ranches provide, co-occurrence of predators and livestock is certain.
-WCPS efforts are based on this reality.
-We look forward instead of backwards; towards a transformation of mindset, actions, and activities that will ensure that healthy wild-working landscapes can thrive in the modern world.
+WCI efforts are based on this reality.
+We look forward instead of backwards; towards a transformation of mindset, actions, and activities that will ensure that healthy wild-working landscapes can adapt and thrive in the modern world.

 Trust and relationships are the foundation for our work.
 We believe that openness of mind and heart are key to finding a better way forward for all involved.